Musicking Communities Symposium Schedule

 Abstract

-This presentation explores ways that traditional conceptions of value have become a double-edged sword for large nonprofit performing arts organizations and how some are rethinking their value in challenging times.
-Nonprofit arts organizations have played an important role in the arts and cultural life of the United States but face considerable challenges, including stagnant or declining audiences across many arts forms.
-They also face questions about ongoing viability.
-Drawing on relevant literature and findings from the author’s recent research, this discussion explores the proposition that the prestige that historically bolstered organizational sustainability today create barriers to sustainability.
-Some contend organizations’ failure to adapt to societal changes leaves them too isolated, hindering their ability to advocate for their value.
-The author shares findings showing that some large organizations’ leaders agree and believe a more community-oriented focus is needed to legitimate their continued importance.
-The discussion considers these views, examples, and factors that promote or inhibit change.
-It’s offered in the spirit of raising questions about the implications of such a shift, including for relations and roles with audiences, artists, and other stakeholders.
-Data are drawn from the author’s larger study of audience-building activities among a group of 25 large performing arts organizations (opera, theater, and dance companies, symphony orchestras, and performing arts presenters) who participated in The Wallace Foundations Building Audiences for Sustainability Initiative.
-The study was commissioned and funded by The Wallace Foundation.
-This paper is based on Ostrower’s essay, “Hoisted by their own petard?
+This presentation explores the idea that traditional conceptions of value associated with large nonprofit arts organizations in the United States have become a double-edged sword.
+It draws on pertinent literature by the author and others and presents findings from the author’s recent research about how one group of arts leaders are rethinking the adequacy of traditional rationales for sustaining their organizations.
+This discussion is offered in the spirit of raising questions and helping to advance discussion.
+Data are drawn from the author’s larger study of audience-building efforts among 25 performing arts organizations who participated in The Wallace Foundations Building Audiences for Sustainability Initiative.
+The study was supported by a grant from The Wallace Foundation.
+The presentation is based on Ostrower’s essays “Hoisted by their own petard?
 Dynamics of inclusivity and exclusivity among large nonprofit arts organizations and governance reconsidered.”
-In R. RentschlerW.
-Reid and C. C. Donelli.(editors), The Routledge Companion to Governance in the Arts World, Abingdon, UK; New York, USA: Routledge.2025. and 2021 and F. Ostrower Why Is It Important that We Continue?
+(In R. RentschlerW.
+Reid and C. C. Donelli.(editors), The Routledge Companion to Governance in the Arts World.
+Abingdon, UK; New York, USA: Routledge 2025 and Why Is It Important that We Continue?
 Some Nonprofit Arts Organizations Rethink their Value in Challenging Times.
-A Building Audiences for Sustainability: Research and Evaluation study brief, The University of Texas at Austin.
+A Building Audiences for Sustainability: Research and Evaluation study brief.

 Biography